Where Exxon Mobil Stands With Analysts

 9 analysts offering 12-month price targets in the last 3 months for Exxon Mobil evaluate the company at an average price target of $60.22 with a high of $71.00 and a low of $55.00.

-This current average represents a 11.52% increase from the previous average price target of $54.0.
+This current average has increased by 11.52% from the previous average price target of $54.0.

 Some analysts will also offer forecasts for metrics like growth estimates, earnings, and revenue to provide further guidance on stocks.
 Investors who use analyst ratings should note that this specialized advice comes from humans and may be subject to error.